CDPQ's Complicity

 CDPQ invests in human rights violations

-As of December 31, 2023, CDPQ had $14.2 billion invested in 87 companies around the world that are complicit in violations of international law and crimes against the Palestinian people.
-That amounts to 3 % of its portfolio.
+As of December 31, 2023, CDPQ had $27.4 billion invested in 76 companies around the world that are complicit in violations of international law and crimes against the Palestinian people.
+This represents an increase of 24% on the previous year and 5.8% of total investments, which amount to $473.3 billion.

 Examples of complicit companies